Mikejo5000/vsts-docs-pr/docs/build-release/apps/aspnet/build-aspnet-core.md

 # [GitHub repo](#tab/github/yaml)

+To create a definition that is configured as code, you'll modify a YAML file in the repo root that has a well-known name: **.vsts-ci.yml**.
+You'll then create a build definition that points to the YAML file.

 In GitHub:

 1. Edit the **.vsts-ci.yml** file in the root of your repo, and replace the contents of the file with the following: